 An analogy of the functional relationship between the genome and epigenome can be crudely illustrated by a blueprint for a building, as contrasted with the building schedule.
 The blueprint is needed at each of the various sites where the building components are being manufactured.
+It describes in great detail the specifications of every component required for the building.
 The genome serves as the blueprint.
-However, a building plan or schedule is required to manage the timing and sequence in which the various components of the building will be delivered and placed in final position, a function similar to that performed by the epigenome.
+However, a building plan or schedule is required to manage the timing and sequence in which the various components of the building will be delivered and assembled, a function analogous to that performed by the epigenome.